Flight-Free-UK/flight_free_uk_website/source/posts/should-a-domestic-flight-ban-be-applied-in-the-uk.html.markdown

 ##### Time and cost

 Once transfers and check-in are accounted for, the journey times of travelling between UK cities by air or by rail are comparable.
-A race between Norman Baker and Paul Tuohy from the Campaign for Better Transport between London and Glasgow was almost neck-and-neck, and when Simon Calder raced Mark Smith to Edinburgh, there were only 10 minutes in it.
+[A race between Norman Baker and Paul Tuohy](https://bettertransport.org.uk/media/11-oct-2021-ban-domestic-flights/) from the Campaign for Better Transport between London and Glasgow was almost neck-and-neck, and when [Simon Calder raced Mark Smith to Edinburgh](https://www.independent.co.uk/travel/news-and-advice/flight-train-london-edinburgh-lumo-easyjet-race-b1942445.html), it was another dead heat.

 Analysis of staff travel by the University of Edinburgh showed that cost and time were equitable on the route to London by train and by air.